 Cataract Surgery: A Straightforward Solution to an Inevitable Problem

 When our cataract patients start to notice difficulties with blurred or clouded vision, glare symptoms while driving or in the sunlight, and increased dependence on eyeglasses; we want to encourage them to seek out a solution.
 When these visual changes begin to interfere with the comfort and safety of one’s daily activities, it is often a great time to consider cataract surgery with lens implantation.
 An early awareness in the symptoms of cataract, coupled with the knowledge surrounding the safety and benefits of modern-day cataract surgery, allows our patients to safely and effectively overcome, and avoid, the potential limitations that cataract progression will inevitably present.

 Our state-of-the-art ambulatory surgery center provides an ideal platform in which the most advanced medical technology and intraoperative equipment are used to safely provide the best and most precise, outcomes for our patients.

-About Cataracts & Cataract Eye Problems
+Cataracts & Cataract Eye Problems in Portland Maine

 Cataracts are the leading cause of blindness worldwide.
 About 24 million Americans aged 40 and older have cataracts, and more than half of all Americans develop cataracts by age 80.
 A cataract is a clouding of the crystalline lens of the eye preventing light rays from passing through it easily.
 Symptoms of cataracts may include a clouding or blurring of vision, sensitivity to light and glare, double vision or shadowing in one eye, fading or yellowing of colors and poor night vision, sometimes with haloes around lights.